Computational quantum transport: a scattering approach perspective: Scattering problem with non-orthogonal basis set

 \section{Scattering problem with non-orthogonal basis set}

 This review has focused on tight-binding models with an orthogonal basis set.
-However, non-orthogonal basis sets appear naturally for basis sets used in Slater-Koster tight-binding methods or density functional theory, as, e.g., in \cite{junqera2001,ozaki2003,ozaki2004,papaconstantopoulos2003}.
+However, non-orthogonal basis sets appear naturally for basis sets used in Slater--Koster tight-binding methods or density functional theory, as, e.g., in \cite{junqera2001,ozaki2003,ozaki2004,papaconstantopoulos2003}.
 In this case, different basis states $\ket{n_i}$ have finite overlap, $\braket{n_i|n_j}=W_{ij}$.
-Note that usually the overlap matrix is denoted by the letter $S$ which is already taken by a central object of this review, the scattering matrix.
-Hence we resort to $W$ to denote the overlap matrix.
+Note that the overlap matrix is usually denoted by the letter $S$, which is already taken by a central object of this review, the scattering matrix.
+Hence, we resort to $W$ to denote the overlap matrix.

-In this appendix we will argue how the main formulas presented in this review can be generalized to tight-binding models with a non-orthogonal basis set with a simple replacement rule.
+In this appendix, we argue how the main formulas presented in this review can be generalized to tight-binding models with a non-orthogonal basis set with a simple replacement rule.
 More explicit and extensive derivations can be found in the literature, such as for the Green's function formalism in \cite{lohez1983} and its non-equilibrium version in \cite{lake2006}.

 The Schrödinger equation for the scattering system with a non-orthogonal basis reads

 with the overlap matrix

 where $W_\text{sr}^\dagger = W_\text{sr}$ and $W_H^\dagger=W_H$ by definition.
 Here we have also assumed that the overlap matrix $W_\text{sys}$ has the same sparsity structure as the Hamiltonian $H_\text{sys}$, which can always be achieved by choosing the unit cell of the leads appropriately.